Malek-Abdelal/ten-thousand/README.md

 ## Project: Dice 10000 Game

-## Author:Malek Abdelal, Mohamad alshiyab, Ahmad falah
+## Authors: Malek Abdelal, Mohamad alshiyab, Ahmad falah

 ### How to run the application ?